-In this alternative, the Port would authorize construction of a near-dock railyard similar to the proposed Project inside the POLA, or the Port of Long Beach (POLB) would authorize construction inside the POLB (a location inside the POLB would be outside of the LAHD's jurisdiction, and would require authorization by the POLB Board of Harbor Commissioners).
-Possible locations for a near-dock railyard inside the harbor districts (Section 5.1.3.2) include:
+In this alternative, the Port would authorize construction of a near-dock railyard inside the POLA, or the Port of Long Beach (POLB) would authorize construction inside the POLB (a location inside the POLB would be outside of the POLA's jurisdiction, and would require authorization by the POLB Board of Harbor Commissioners).
+The railyard would, like the proposed Project, use conventional cargo-handling and cargo moving technology.
+Possible locations for a near-dock railyard inside the harbor districts (Section 2.5.2.2) include:

-- A new landfill on the POLA/POLB border near Pier 400, a concept termed the Terminal Island Joint Intermodal Terminal (TIJIT) or Terminal Island Intermodal Gateway;

-- The former LAXT site on Pier 300 in POLA;

-- Berth 200 on the Port's Pier A (currently occupied by the Wallenius Wilhelmsen Logistics (WWL) automobile import facility);
+- A new landfill on the POLA/POLB border near Pier 400, a concept termed the Terminal Island Joint Intermodal Terminal (TIJIT) or Terminal Island Intermodal Gateway; - The former LAXT site on Pier 300 in POLA; - Berth 200 on the Port's Pier A (currently occupied by the DAB automobile import facility);

-- A facility on POLB's Pier S; and

-- A facility on POLB's Pier B.
+- A facility on POLB's Pier S; and - A facility on POLB's Pier B.